MCZbase/DataShot_DesktopApp/README.md

 ## Configuration

 To configure the application, see Configuration/Properties on the main menu or edit the imagecapture.properties file created when the application first runs.
+On the first run for a deployment, default values will be used, these almost certainly are not the values you want for that deployment, so carefuly examine and edit the configuration parameters when first running each deployed instance.
+The recommended method for editing the configuration parameters is through Configuration/Properties on the main menu (as some characters need to be escaped in the properties file, the configuration editor handles this automatically, manual edits are more prone to errors).

 The following configuration parameters are critical for setup: